 Far too often, when speaking of healthy living and herbal remedies, our heads of hair are entirely overlooked for such maladies as bad skin, belly aches, migraines and muscular tension.
 While these are of course issues worth considering a variety of remedies for, hair can sometimes be overlooked.
-This guide aims to bring together a few hair-care hints and tips that should help you maintain the vibrant, full and healthy head of hair you desire all the way into old age.
+This comprehensive hair-care guide aims to bring together a few hair-care hints and tips that should help you maintain the vibrant, full and healthy head of hair you desire all the way into old age.

 It’s fairly well known that washing your hair is a double-edged sword: on one hand it removes the grease and dirt that can leave your hair looking a little lank and undesirable, though on the other hand it can strip the natural oils that your scalp creates to protect your hair, leaving each strand a little more dry and brittle than it was before, which over time will split ends and create a head of hair that’s fuzzy and not all that healthy.

 There are several tips for the adequate washing of hair, and they revolve mostly around routine-building.
 For instance, it is possible, if you can go a month or two without washing your hair, for your hair and scalp to develop a ‘self-washing’ ability that negates the need for shampoo.
 If you don’t feel that’s possible, ensure you follow a regular hair washing schedule with the same natural shampoo each time you shower or bathe.
 Finally, avoid hot showers, as hot water removes essential oils the quickest; instead, opt for a shower around body temperature, which is what your hair is used to.